Skip to content

 Regular wheat bread is high FODMAP at typical servings (2 slices) and should be avoided during the low FODMAP elimination phase.
 Only 1 slice of wheat bread is considered low FODMAP - too little for most meals.

-Fortunately, excellent alternatives exist:
+Fortunately, several excellent low FODMAP bread options exist:

 • Gluten-free bread made from rice, corn, or other low FODMAP flours (2 slices typically safe)

-• Authentic sourdough bread with long fermentation (2 slices safe)
+• Authentic sourdough bread with long fermentation (2 slices safe) - read our sourdough guide for more details

-• Certified low FODMAP breads from specialty brands
+• Certified low FODMAP breads from specialty brands like COBS Bread LowFOD and Bakers Delight LowFOD

-By choosing the right bread and being mindful of toppings, you can continue enjoying sandwiches, toast, and bread-based meals without triggering IBS symptoms.
+By choosing the right bread and being mindful of FODMAP stacking, you can continue enjoying sandwiches, toast, and bread-based meals without triggering IBS symptoms.
+Experiment with different brands to find your favorites - with the right low FODMAP bread, you won’t have to sacrifice taste or convenience while managing your digestive health.

 Frequently Asked Questions